unimi-dse/c34a5d0e/README.md

 ## Grade Calculator

-The aim of this project is to produce a weighted average calculator that calculates the average of all courses and the final degree classification or assessment average.
+The aim of this project is to produce a weighted average calculator that calculates the average of all courses and give in return the final degree classification.

+you can quickly calculate weighted averages without having to know too much about marking policies.
+At the end, this project tries to analyze statistically the trend of the sample.

+## Data set
 The study is focused on the example of few students from DSE, Data Science and Economics, Unimi.
-Every university works out degree classifications differently.
-For this reason, it has been designed as a tool through which you can quickly calculate weighted averages without having to know too much about marking policies.
-At the end, this project tries to analyze statistically the trend of the sample.
+The info are collected in a csv file as the gender, nationality, age for each student.
+This file contains also the date, the score and the cfu for each exam done by DSE students.

 ## Installation
 ```